- Business and Employment»

 - Understand your own values and priorities.
 When your values match your employer's, you feel like you belong, and your work is less effortful.

 - Do your research.
 Do not simply rely on the company website and the word of recruiters.
 Google the company.
-Find out what current employees say.
+Find out what current and previous employees say.